Research

 Exploring how sound shaped the experience of Neolithic monuments and landscapes.

-Since noticing unusual echoes at Easter Aquhorthies in 1995, Aaron has worked with acousticians Dr David Keating and Dr John Was to investigate the acoustic behaviour of stone circles, passage tombs and carved chambers across Britain and Ireland.
-Although each monument is architecturally distinct, many share the ability to generate striking, sometimes unexpected sound effects — echoes that respond to the visitor, resonances that alter the voice, and acoustic contrasts that divide insiders from outsiders.
+Since 1995, Aaron has collaborated with acousticians Dr David Keating and Dr John Was to study the acoustic properties of stone circles, passage tombs, and carved chambers in Britain and Ireland.
+Despite their architectural differences, many monuments produce striking, sound effects like echoes that interact with visitors, resonances that alter voices, and distinguish insiders from outsiders.

 These effects can still be heard and measured today, but the deeper aim is to understand how sound may have contributed to the monuments’ original meaning.
 In the Neolithic, sound could shape gatherings, create a sense of spectacle or secrecy, and perhaps even influencing altered states of consciousness.